xin-huang/xin-huang.github.io/_posts/2017-05-14-Optimization-in-Java.md

 ## Benchmark

-For me, there are two reasons to benchmark
+For me, there are two reasons for benchmark:

 1. To improve performance of my applications;
-2. To display performance of my applications precisely and robust.
+2. To display performance of my applications precisely and robustly.

 However, benchmarking in Java is difficult because the dynamics of JVM components, such as the interpreter, the garbage collector and the JIT-complier.
 We cannot know how exactly our codes work at runtime.
 Daniel Mitterdorfer listed several [flaws and dangers of Java microbenchmarks](http://daniel.mitterdorfer.name/articles/2014/benchmarking-flaws/).
-To overcome these problems, we can use a framework called [JMH](http://openjdk.java.net/projects/code-tools/jmh/) for benchmarking.
+To overcome these problems, we can use a framework called [JMH](http://openjdk.java.net/projects/code-tools/jmh/) for benchmark.

+I followed [Jakob Jenkov](http://tutorials.jenkov.com/java-performance/jmh.html) to start my first JMH benchmark.
+After build up `target/benchmarks.jar`, we can change the settings, such as benchmark modes and time units, of JMH using command line.
+To get the help information, use `java -jar target/benchmarks.jar -h`.
+To avoid some part of codes being measured, we can use benchmark state classes and state variables.
+There are some rules for writing good benchmarks:

+1. Avoiding loops in benchmark methods in general.
+2. Avoiding dead code elimination using `return` or `blackhole.consume()`.
+3. Avoiding constant folding using state classes.

+To learn more examples of JMH benchmarks, we can see the samples in [JMH offical site](http://hg.openjdk.java.net/code-tools/jmh/file/tip/jmh-samples/src/main/java/org/openjdk/jmh/samples/).

+[Cruftex.net](https://cruftex.net/2017/03/28/The-6-Memory-Metrics-You-Should-Track-in-Your-Java-Benchmarks.html) proposed 6 memory metrics in Java benchmarks.